carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [Open Container Initiative](https://opencontainers.org/) - an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.
 * [Open Location Code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes that can be used like street addresses, for places where street addresses don't exist.
 * [OpenAPI Initiative](https://www.openapis.org/) - initiative for standardizing how REST APIs are described.
+* [OpenLineage](https://openlineage.io/) - An open framework for data lineage collection and analysis.
 * [OpenShift](https://www.openshift.com/) - an open source container application platform based on the Kubernetes container orchestrator for enterprise application development and deployment.
 * [OpenWeather](https://openweathermap.org/) - a team of IT experts and data scientists that has been practising deep weather data science since 2014.
 * [Our World in Data](https://ourworldindata.org/) - Research and data to make progress against the world’s largest problems.